 The Internal Revenue Code contains two exceptions to the substantial presence test which can be used by aliens to maintain nonresident status.
 First, there is the general exception to the substantial presence test available to all aliens under Internal Revenue Code section 7701(b)(3)(B) and (C) and Treas.
 Reg. § 301.7701(b)-2 (known as the closer connection exception).
-Most foreign students cannot use this exception, however, because of the requirement that the alien cannot have been physically present in the United States during the current year for more than 183 days, and the requirement that the alien’s tax home be located outside the United States.
-Most foreign students fail both of these tests.
+Most foreign students cannot use this exception, however, because of the requirement that the alien cannot have been physically present in the United States during the current year on more than 182 days, and the requirement that the alien’s tax home be located outside the United States.
+Most foreign students fail both these tests.

 The second exception to the substantial presence test for aliens is set forth in Internal Revenue Code section 7701(b)(5)(D) and (E) and in Treas.
 Reg. § 301.7701(b)-3(b)(7)(iii).
 The exception is available only to alien students (not teachers/researchers, etc.), and contains four requirements for its application.
 The student -